 Many of the places in the valley are open all year but you would need to bring snowshoes.
 The way to Mariposa Grove may be covered in snow in winter.
 You won’t be able to drive it, but it is still possible to hike there.

 Additionally, Sentinel Dome and Glacier Point are off the Glacier Point Road.
-While this road is open the majority of the year, it is closed in winter due to snow.
+While this road is open the majority of the year, closes in December due to snow.

 If this is the case during your visit you don’t have to include them in your itinerary.
 Alternatively, you can spend more time in the Valley or take your time on some of the other trails.